mounikaaa15/Linux-Repo/README.md

 ## 🧠 3.
 What is Shell?

-Shell is a command-line interface that allows users to interact with the OS.
+Shell is a command-line interface that allows users to interact with the OS by sending commands to the kernel.

-👉 Example commands:
+👉 Example:

 ```bash
 ls